Slowers-Team/Slowers-App/README.md

 6. Inside the `backend` directory, start the app with the command `go run .` (the app can be stopped by pressing Ctrl+C in the terminal where it was started)
 7. If you chose to run the frontend in the development mode, the application is now running at http://localhost:5173.
 If you chose to run it in the production mode, the application is running at http://localhost:5001.

-## Starting development environment(s) using Docker
+### Run using Docker development containers

 You need installation of Docker in your machine.
 [Fullstack MOOC part 12](https://fullstackopen.com/en/part12) has [links and some basic terminology](https://fullstackopen.com/en/part12/introduction_to_containers#installing-everything-required-for-this-part) you will need.
 Docker Desktop is also useful.

-Currently you can run either backend+databases or frontend inside development container, but not both (containers are not in same network and can't communicate).
-This will be fixed.
-Also, changing files updates pages served from frontend container automatically, but backend changes require removing and restarting backend container.
+You can run development containers of either backend+databases, frontend or both.
+Changing files updates pages served from frontend container automatically, but backend changes require restarting backend container.

+To run whole application inside containers, build and run containers from repository root directory with command `docker compose -f docker-compose.dev.yml up`.
+Now you can use address http://localhost:8080 to access frontend and address http://localhost:8080/api to access backend.
+You can exit and close containers with Ctrl+C.

+If you want to run container in detached mode, add flag `-d` to the end of the command and close containers with command `docker compose -f docker-compose.dev.yml down`.

-### Run development backend inside container
+#### Run only development backend inside containers
-Inside the repository root directory, build and run container backend+databases -images using command `docker compose -f backend/docker-compose.dev.yml up`.
+Inside the repository root directory, build and run container from backend+databases -images using command `docker compose -f backend/docker-compose.dev.yml up`.
 Now you can use address http://localhost:5001/ to access backend.
-You can exit and remove containers with Ctrl+C.
+You can exit and close containers with Ctrl+C.

-If you want to run container in detached mode, add flag `-d` to the end of the command and remove containers with command `docker compose -f backend/docker-compose.dev.yml down`.
+If you want to run container in detached mode, add flag `-d` to the end of the command and close containers with command `docker compose -f backend/docker-compose.dev.yml down`.

+To enable PostgreSQL-database, add line `- USESQL=true` to `environment:` -part of file [backend/docker-compose.dev.yml](backend/docker-compose.dev.yml).

+#### Run only development frontend inside container
+Inside the repository root directory, build and run container from frontend image using command `docker compose -f frontend/docker-compose.dev.yml up`.
+Now you can use address http://localhost:5173/ to access frontend.
+You can exit and close containers with Ctrl+C.

+If you want to run container in detached mode, add flag `-d` to the end of the command and close containers with command `docker compose -f frontend/docker-compose.dev.yml down`.

+#### Inspecting MongoDB inside container

 You can inspect MongoDB with command `docker exec -it slowers-mongo-dev mongosh -u root -p example` while the backend+datebases -containers are running.
 You can exit container with command `exit`.
 MongoDB data is saved to directory `mongo-data`, which is created inside directory [dbs](dbs/) when container is created for the first time.

+#### Enabling PostgreSQL-database

 To enable PostgreSQL-database, add line `- USESQL=true` to `environment:` -part of file [backend/docker-compose.dev.yml](backend/docker-compose.dev.yml).

-### Run development frontend inside container
-Inside the repository root directory, build and run container backend+databases -images using command `docker compose -f frontend/docker-compose.dev.yml up`.
-Now youcan use address http://localhost:5173/ to access frontend.
-You can exit and remove containers with Ctrl+C.

-If you want to run container in detached mode, add flag `-d` to the end of the command and remove containers with command `docker compose -f frontend/docker-compose.dev.yml down`.

 ## Running unit tests for the backend